Everything You Have Always Wanted to Ask or Know About Probate Court In Los Angeles County in here below:

 - Authority of the Executor or Administrator with Full Independent Authority (IAEA);

 - Authority of the Executor or Administrator with Limited Authority;

 - Authority of Personal Representative with Special Authority conferring only certain powers to the special administrator.

 Mina N. Sirkin is a Board Certified Specialist Probate Attorney in Los Angeles County.
 She regularly acts as a Court Appointed Counsel for persons in probate, trust and conservatorships in Los Angeles County.
-Call our Los Angeles County Probate Law Offices in Los Angeles or Glendale at 818-340-4479 for all court matters.
+Call our Los Angeles County Probate Law Offices in Los Angeles or Glendale at 818-340-4479 for all Los Angeles Probate Court matters.